JulietteMotteu/front-end-test/README.md

 I also had the problem that where I fetch the data from the API, products datas where `null` before the component was mounted.
 I decided to use a `loading` variable and set it to false when the data was fetched, and conditionnally render the component depending on this variable.

+Finally, I decided to make use of the store when we go the a product detail page.
+When we click on a product to see the details, the product detail page is rendered and the store is still filled with the data from the API.
+I just implemented a condition that makes the API call to get the product details if the user reload the page, because in this case, the store will be empty.

 ## Run locally

 In the project directory, you can run: